-To apply for 2022 beamtime, submit a proposal via the EMBL user portal.
-The application deadline is Monday 18 October 2021 (midnight CET).
-Rapid access is available for COVID-19-related proposals and can be requested by contacting the user office.
+Rolling proposals for MX beamtime in 2023 can be submitted via the EMBL user portal.
+Rapid access is available and can be requested by contacting the user office.

 Status of the beamline as of 13 Sep 2021